 There are 5 major food groups that make up a healthy diet:

 - Protein foods

 You should eat foods from each group every day.
-How much food you should eat from each group depends on your age, gender, and how active you are.
+How much food you should eat from each group depends on your age, sex, and how active you are.